Tirumala Nayaka: Ardent devotee

 Tirumala Nayaka ate his breakfast only after the pujas were performed at Srivilliputhur Aandal Temple.
 To get the information that the pujas were completed, the king built mandaps about every five kilometres on the route from Madurai to Srivilliputhur and installed loud bells in them.
 Each mandap also had a small kitchen.
-When there was a message to be sent a series of bells rang.
+When there was a message to be sent, a series of bells rang.

 Legacy

-In 1974 the Mannar Thirumalai Naicker College was founded in Madurai by Tamilnadu Velama Naidu Mahajana Sangam.
+In 1974 the Mannar Thirumalai Naicker College was founded in Madurai by Tamilnadu Naidu Mahajana Sangam.